 First Aid, CPR, and AED certified through the American Red Cross

-Certified QPR Trainer for suicide prevention
+Certified QPR (Question, Persuade and Refer) and BSBB (Be Sensitive Be Brave) Trainer for suicide prevention

 Fees: I currently accept private pay only (I do not bill insurance at this time).
-The fee for the group therapy intake is $40 and each group therapy session is $40.Location: Currently, all group therapy sessions are held in-person in a natural park setting.
-The group therapy intake session will be offered via a teletherapy.For any other questions, please contact me
+The fee for the group therapy intake is $40 and each group therapy session is $40.
+I offer superbills for possible out-of-network reimbursement.
+Please check your out-of-network coverage.

 If you're experiencing a crisis and need immediate support, please use one of the following resources or go to the nearest emergency room:Call 988 (National Suicide and Crisis Lifeline)